Under Construction

 Wittgenstein and Language

 Ludwig Wittgenstein (b.1889 d.1951) is primarily known as a logician, and student of Russell.
-He only published twice, and in the second refuted what he had written in the Tractatus, his first publication.
+He published only one philosophical book in his lifetime, the Tractatus; his second, Philosophical Investigations, appeared posthumously in 1953 and largely refuted the first.

 Part I - the Tractatus - 1921, written during WWI while serving in the Austrian army.

-Part II - Philosophical Investigations - 1953, his second and final publication.
+Part II - Philosophical Investigations - 1953, his second and final philosophical publication.

 Sartre and the Existentialists